 Germany is keen to attract foreign investors.
 Therefore, it follows an open door policy and maintains a liberal investment climate.
-There are no special foreign investment licenses.
+There are no specific foreign investment licenses.
 Establishing a company by foreigners is possible with 100% foreign ownership.
-Additionally, there are basically no restrictions imposed on permissible activities.
+Authorities need to be notified on an annual basis on foreign shareholdings, if they exceed 10% of the shares.